First-Year Learning Communities: Computer Science

 A Computer Science First-Year Learning Community (FLC, pronounced "flick") will provide you with the opportunity to build meaningful relationships with Computer Science instructors, upper-year students, alumni and other first-year students.
 You will also get the chance to meet with start-up entrepreneurs in the information technology industry and learn strategies to find internships.

-Apply to a Computer Science FLC
+Apply to the Computer Science FLC

-FLC applications are currently closed for the 2023-24 academic year.
+FLC applications are currently closed for the 2024-25 academic year.
 You can join a waitlist for the program by completing the following application form.
 Please note: You will only be contacted if a spot becomes available.

 Join the waitlist